albinlundin/DurianGenomeAnalysis/my_project.md

 In this project a differential expression analysis will also be performed.
 To do this, the software STAR will be used to align RNA sequences to a reference (I guess the reference in this case would be the produced genome assembly).
 Then HTSeq will be used for counting how many reads that maps to each feature and DESeq2 to compare the expression levels between cultivars.

+An overview of the analyses, as well as their input and output can be seen in the following image:
 ![alt text](https://github.com/albinlundin/DurianGenomeAnalysis/blob/main/images/ProjectPlan.png "Project plan")

 ## Timeframe